Agent Skills: Search Debug

 Search Debug

 Diagnose why a Julie search returns unexpected results.
 Use this when a search misses an expected symbol, ranks it too low, or returns irrelevant results.
-Essential for dogfooding search quality.
+This skill is for Julie dogfooding, not general plugin usage.

 Process